ducknowledges/springRestService/README.md

 Docker-compose config using docker images:
 - local spring boot application
-- postgres image from docker hub
+- postgresql image from docker hub

 ## How use
 Clone project